Parks, Recreation, and Open Space (PROS) Plan

 Thank you for your consideration.

-Jay Greer over 2 years ago
+Jay Greer about 3 years ago

 Friends of Luther Burbank Park thanks the city for the temporary shutdown of the BMX course that has had high levels of vandalism in Upper Luther Burbank Park in the past 18 months.
 Friends understands a consultant has been hired and visited the location during this "time out".
 Mountain bike youth have burrowed under mature trees to build jumps - some of illegal heights.
 They've build illegal trails and moved boundary stakes to enlarge the area from 60 feet long in 2006 to 320 feet long and 70 feet wide today.
 Upper Luther is a steep and silty open space park where the watercourse has to be piped to a retention pond at the base so that silt won't dump into Lake Washington.
 Myra Lupton and her husband, Homer had to dredge their sailboat moorage area due to silt from Upper Luther some years back.
 Friends of Luther Burbank Park members are eager to get the professional review known by the community.
 Until then, we thank the city for taking the only action reasonable to keep from incurring more damage over these winter months.